uber/baseweb/packages/eslint-plugin-baseui/README.md

 }
 ```

 We sync the the versions for each package so you shouldn't have to worry about it.

+**ℹ️ Note that the first available version of this package is `9.41.0`.**

 ## Rules